 Japanese taxis accept credit cards, among many other payment methods such as:

 - IC Card

-When ordering a taxi online or using a taxi app you can choose the type of vehicle and payment method, therefore you can use online payment services such Google pay and Apple pay.
+When ordering a taxi online or using a taxi app, you can choose the type of vehicle and payment method.
+Therefore you can use online payment services such as Google pay and Apple pay.